adzhl/minishell/README.md

 ---

 ## 📚 Dependencies
-- Libft: Your custom library for common utility functions.
+- Libft: A custom library for common utility functions.

 ---